team178/team178.github.io/README.md

-# Dream Next
+# Team 178

-The next Dream FIRST website.
-Prepare to be wow'ed.
+Welcome to the Team 178 website github repository.

  ---- Enforcers